kokororin/Kotori.php/tests/README.md

 # Kotori.php Unit Tests

 Follow the directions below to run the Kotori.php unit tests.
 You'll need the latest version of PHPUnit.
 To save development time, these unit tests require PHP >= 5.3.
-However, the Kotori.php itself requires only PHP >= 5.2.

 1. Install the latest version of PHPUnit
 Visit http://www.phpunit.de/ for installation instructions.